technology-toolbox/website/content/blog/jjameson/2011/02/25/claims-login-web-part-for-sharepoint-server-2010.md

 ---
-title: "Claims Login Web Part for SharePoint Server 2010"
+title: Claims Login Web Part for SharePoint Server 2010
 date: 2011-02-25T05:43:00-07:00
 excerpt:
-  "In my previous post , I provided the step-by-step process I use for configuring claims-based authentication in SharePoint Server 2010.
+  In my previous post , I provided the step-by-step process I use for configuring claims-based authentication in SharePoint Server 2010.
-   If you follow those steps, then when you browse to the home page of the site and click Sign In , you'll be redirected..."
+   If you follow those steps, then when you browse to the home page of the site and click Sign In , you'll be redirected...
 aliases:
   [
     "/blog/jjameson/archive/2011/02/24/claims-login-web-part-for-sharepoint-server-2010.aspx",